Sig Sauer P938 Review : Single Action, Single Stack

 Best Ammo for Your Sig P938

-Even though you’re only shooting 6-7 rounds at a time, those rounds can quickly add up over just day at the range.
+Even though you’re only shooting 6-7 rounds at a time, those rounds can quickly add up over just a day at the range.
 And the more ammo spent, the more your wallet’s going to feel the pain.
 That’s why you should always have some designated range rounds.
 When you’re not actively practicing with your working ammunition, firing cheap ball ammo downrange is an excellent option.

 Range Rounds